Animenosekai/nasse/NEXT.md

 - Switch to a local variables based system (more stable)
 - Using [`rich`](https://github.com/Textualize/rich) to output things to the console, which improves the UI a lot
 - Adding a CLI to easily run Nasse apps
+- Adding a TUI to test endpoints, similar to Postman
+- Starting to add debug endpoints, when the server is running in `DEBUG` mode
+- Add a way of giving a sub category to endpoints
 - Introducing a new server backend based system to run the server, which allows the user to actually specify if they want to use *Gunicorn* or any other WSGI compatible server backend. (this fixes a pretty big bug where people on Windows couldn't really run their server)

 ## Fixes